alex-xun-xu/alex-xun-xu.github.io/ProjectPage/IJCV_17/Readme.txt

 50 random splits for zero-shot evaluation on all 4 datasets are given in https://pan.baidu.com/s/106pqzY-t6UZsLfw_y8S1pg .

-Alternative to Baidu Disk, all data can be downloaded from https://drive.google.com/open?id=0B0Ahi0YU7ffLZnNTLUJsLVh4WWs
+Alternative to Baidu Disk, all data and splits can be downloaded from https://drive.google.com/drive/folders/0B0Ahi0YU7ffLZnNTLUJsLVh4WWs?usp=sharing

 Reference:
 [1] Xu, X., Hospedales, T. and Gong, S., (2017).
 Transductive Zero-Shot Action Recognition by Word-Vector Embedding.
 International Journal of Computer Vision, pp.1-25.